What is a Certificate of Good Standing in the UK? Is it maybe something your business needs?

 Click here to visit their site

-There’s no penalty for requesting a Certificate of Good Standing (apart from the fees to produce it, of course!).
-So, technically, nothing is stopping you from obtaining one on the off chance that you might need it.
+Just bear in mind that there’s no penalty for requesting a Certificate of Good Standing (apart from the fees to produce it, of course!).

 Lost the buzz for your business?